-Here on an area of 388 square meters. km (30 km long by 20 km wide) by the hands of Chinese and Korean diggers, who were then drowned in the ocean, the samurai created an impregnable fortress under a hill with a mark of 171.
+Here, on an area of 388 sq. km (30 km long by 20 km wide) by the hands of Chinese and Korean excavators, who were then drowned in the ocean, the samurai created an impregnable fortress under a hill marked 171.
 It included a five-story underground fortified area.
-With 34 concrete artillery bunkers (long firing points), 24 bunkers (long earthen firing points), 310 closed machine gun points, numerous underground shelters for troops and military equipment with depths over 50 m, branched concrete passages and rooms that even cars and electric locomotives.
-This structure protected the garrison from direct hits by artillery shells and aircraft bombs.
-In carefully concealed embrasures, there were over 100 guns in it, and all the passages were connected into a single defensive system, equipped with false exits to the surface.
-And in these catacombs worked workshops for the repair of military equipment, hospitals and halls for ritual prayers.
+With 34 concrete artillery pillboxes (long-term emplacements), 24 pillboxes (long-term earthen emplacements), 310 closed machine-gun emplacements, numerous underground shelters for troops and military property over 50 m deep, branched concrete tunnels and rooms, on which even cars and electric locomotives.
+This structure protected the garrison from direct hits from artillery shells and aviation bombs.
+There were over 100 guns in it near carefully camouflaged embrasures, and all the passages were combined into a single defensive system, equipped with false exits to the surface.
+And in these catacombs there were workshops for the repair of military equipment, hospitals and halls for ritual prayers.
 The Japanese dug 40 km of anti-tank ditches along the coast.
-They placed a few dozen tanks.
+We placed several dozen behind them tanks.
 They installed around the island at a distance of 100-200 m from the coast anti-landing concrete hollows so that not a single ship could approach it.

 They considered Shumsh to be an invulnerable and unsinkable aircraft carrier.
 There were even three airfields built on it, the runways of which were year-round heated by thermal springs.
 They were so cleverly located that the planes could take off from one of them, regardless of the strength, speed and direction of the wind that blows through the island at any time of the year.